MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_part1_session2_data_loss_prevention.md

 1. On the **Policy updated** page select **Done**.

-You have successfully activated the DLP policy, ensuring that any attempts to share credit card information are blocked and require a business justification.
+You have successfully activated the DLP policy, ensuring that any attempts to share customer data are blocked and require a business justification.